sca-secure-library-sca25519/sca25519/README.md

 # Running the sca25519 library (release 1.0) on ChipWhisperer

-On instruction how to run the code on ChipWhisperer see: [ChipWhisperer folder](./cw/)
+On instruction how to run the code on ChipWhisperer see: [ChipWhisperer sca25519 folder](./cw/)

 Be aware what when running on F3 you need to use pseudorandom generator, as instructed.

+To start go to

 Authors of the porting:
 - Léo Weissbart `l.weissbart@cs.ru.nl `